 In our Code of Conduct and related ethical business policies, and as further described in our sustainability report and CSR guidelines, the Company ensures that it provides a safe place to work.
-We have recently finalised a specific 'Modern Slavery Policy' which will be published on our business management system.
+We have published a 'Modern Slavery Policy' on our business management system which all employees must adhere to.
 The Company will not support, condone or deal with any individual(s) or business(es) knowingly involved in practices such as slavery and/or human trafficking.